mars0i/popco2/doc/qsub/tips.md

 3. Extract a dataframe from the last tick of the array.

 With 100 runs, however, I only the first task works with the `vf=1.5G` setting.
 Upping `vf` to 16GB allowed the second two to succeed.
 Not sure if I need all that, but it worked.
 Note that you can override flags in a job script with command line flags.

+Example:

+	qsub -l vf=16G ~/p2/src/qsub/submitanything.job Rscript ~/p2/src/R/R/finddisagreementBali.R

 #### Combining arrays with `abind`: